Gay Friendly Public Schools: Will New Program Ideas Decrease Violence and Tension?

 As NPR reveals, the concept of gay-friendly schools has created a significant controversy among local and national communities: “Some in the community support the idea.
 But others question whether tax dollars should fund it or whether such a school should exist at all.”

-While the gay-friendly school initiatives are controversial, the schools are ultimately intended to help target a rising population group whose needs are not being met by the traditional public school settings.
-Many gay, lesbian, and/or transgender students are failing to find safe and fruitful learning opportunities in their current school settings; in order to ameliorate this problem and support all student groups, various school officials support programs that can offer added protection and assistance.
+While gay-friendly school initiatives are controversial, the schools are ultimately intended to help target a rising population group whose needs are not being met by the traditional public school settings.
+Many gay, lesbian, and transgender students are failing to find safe and fruitful learning opportunities in their current school settings; to alleviate this problem and support all student groups, various school officials support programs that can offer added protection and assistance.

 As NPR reveals, “At a recent public forum hosted by Chicago's Office of New Schools, most in the audience supported the proposed school.
 Some had questions about where it would be located, its curriculum and even how students would decide which restrooms to use.”